 During the Spanish Civil War, Stalinists turned on POUM, the left-wing group Orwell fought with.
 This led to POUM members being arrested, tortured and even killed.
 Orwell escaped Spain before he was taken into custody — but when he traveled to Paris in 1945 to work as a correspondent, he felt he could still be in danger from Communists who were targeting their enemies.

 A gun could offer protection, but as a civilian Orwell couldn't easily acquire one.
 His solution was to turn to Ernest Hemingway.
-Orwell visited Hemingway at the Ritz and explained his fears; Hemingway, who admired Orwell's writing, handed over a Colt .32.
-It's unknown if Orwell ever had to use the weapon, but hopefully it provided him with some peace of mind.
+Orwell visited Hemingway at the Ritz and explained his fears.
+Hemingway, who admired Orwell's writing, handed over a Colt .32.
+It's unknown if Orwell ever had to use the weapon.

 Before Orwell wrote 1984 (1949) and Aldous Huxley penned Brave New World (1932), the two met at Eton, where Huxley taught French.
 While some students took advantage of and mocked Huxley's poor eyesight, Orwell reportedly stood up for him and enjoyed having Huxley as a teacher.

 Orwell and Huxley also read each other's most famous work.
 Writing in Time and Tide in 1940, Orwell called Brave New World "a good caricature of the hedonistic Utopia" but said "it had no relation to the actual future," which he envisaged as "something more like the Spanish Inquisition."
 In 1949, Huxley sent Orwell a letter with his take on 1984.
 Though he admired it, he felt "the lust for power can be just as completely satisfied by suggesting people into loving their servitude as by flogging and kicking them into obedience."

 He sent the government a list of people he thought were communist sympathizers